Sponsor(s): Mrs. Beach, Mrs. Barker & Mrs. Highsmith

 This organization promotes personal growth and leadership development through the roles of family members and community leaders.

-This national organization for Agriscience students boast the biggest chapter enrollment in Tennessee, even not one student member lives on a farm.
-Students develop leadership skills and participate in competitions each year.
+FFA is a national organization for students enrolled in any agricultural course.
+Hendersonville FFA boasts the largest enrollment in the state of Tennessee, even though not one student member lives on a farm.
+Our chapter is extremely active and participates in varioius competitions and activities thrughout the entire year.

 Sponsor(s): Mr. Gabriel & Mr. Gerome